mongo-flink/mongo-flink/README.md

 # MongoFlink
 MongoFlink is a connector between MongoDB and Apache Flink.
-It acts as a Flink sink (and an experimental Flink source), and provides transaction mode(which ensures exactly-once semantics) for MongoDB 4.2 above, and non-transaction mode for MongoDB 3.0 above.
+It acts as a Flink sink (and an experimental Flink bounded source), and provides transaction mode(which ensures exactly-once semantics) for MongoDB 4.2 above, and non-transaction mode for MongoDB 3.0 above.

 MongoFlink is in its early phase, and any use, feedback or contribution is welcome!

 # Start to use
 ## Prerequisite

 - Flink 1.12 above.
-MongoFlink is built on top of the new sink API added in FLIP-143 or Flink 1.12.0.
+MongoFlink is built on top of the new sink API added in Flink 1.12.0.
 - MongoDB 3.0 above.
 The official MongoDB Java driver supports 3.0 above.
 - JDK 1.8 above.